Christ Church Cathedral (Indianapolis): First church building

-In 1838 Christ Church parishioners purchased a lot on Governor's Circle, which later became known as Monument Circle, and began construction on its first church building.
+In 1838, Christ Church parishioners purchased a lot on Governor's Circle, now known as Monument Circle, and began construction on its first church building.
 Its cornerstone was laid on May 7, 1838.
 Designed in a Gothic Revival style, the small, wood-frame church was painted white and measured 29 ft by 43 ft.
 It included a simple portico and gallery that had a total seating capacity of 350 people.
 The first worship service in the new building was held on November 18, 1838.
 Episcopal Bishop Jackson Kemper consecrated the church on December 16, 1838.
 James B. Britton served as its first rector (1838–40).

 Christ Church was one of five early churches located on the Circle in downtown Indianapolis, and it is the only church remaining on the Circle.
 When the first Christ Church building became outdated in the mid-1850s, its parishioners decided to replace it with a new church.
-In 1857 the city's Bethel AME Church congregation purchased the first Christ Church building and relocated it to Georgia Street, where it remained in use until it was destroyed by a fire in 1862.
+In 1857, the city's Bethel AME Church congregation purchased the first Christ Church building and relocated it to Georgia Street, where it remained in use until it was destroyed by a fire in 1862.